microsoft/code-with-engineering-playbook/continuous-integration/readme.md

 Manage as much of the following as possible, as code:

 - Configuration Files
-- Configuration Management(ie environment variable automation via [terraform](https://github.com/microsoft/cobalt/blob/master/infra/modules/providers/azure/app-service/main.tf#L49))
+- Configuration Management
-- Secret Management(ie creating Azure secrets via [terraform](https://github.com/microsoft/cobalt/blob/master/infra/templates/az-isolated-service-single-region/app.tf#L84))
+- Secret Management
 - Cloud Resource Provisioning
 - Role Assignments
 - Load Test Scenarios
 - Availability Alerting / Monitoring Rules and Conditions

 Decoupling infrastructure from the application codebase simplifies engineering teams move to cloud native applications.

-Terraform resource providers like [Azure DevOPS](https://github.com/microsoft/terraform-provider-azuredevops) is making it easier for developers to manage build pipeline variables, service connections and CI/CD pipeline definitions.

 ### Sample DevOPS Workflow using Terraform and Cobalt